AhmadTChaudhry/725docker/readme.md

 Make sure you have docker installed and run this command in terminal.

-To run this project, clone it by pasting the following command in terminal:
+To run this project, paste the following command in terminal:
  > docker pull ahmadtc/725docker:latest

 Once the image has been pulled, you can run the container by running this command: